Think You’re Smarter Than a What Next Producer? Find Out With This Week’s News Quiz.

 Questions are multiple-choice, and time is of the essence: You have 50 seconds to answer, and as the seconds tick away, the question’s point value drops from 50 all the way down to zero, so you’ll want to click on your answer as fast as you possibly can.
 There’s no penalty for an incorrect answer, so feel free to take a guess.

 At the end of the quiz, you’ll be able to compare your score with that of the average contestant, as well as with the score of a Slatester who has agreed to take the quiz on the record.
-This week’s contestant is Jayson De Leon, co-producer of What Next, Slate’s new daily news podcast.
+This week’s contestant is Mary Wilson, supervising producer of What Next, Slate’s new daily news podcast.
 What Next will launch on Jan.
 7, so make sure to subscribe via Apple Podcasts, Spotify, or wherever you get your podcasts.

 The quiz may require you to turn on cookies in your browser for it to function properly.